DigiCert KnowledgeBase - Technical Support-hero

 DigiCert-supported DCV methods and domain validation processes

-DigiCert-supported domain validation process
+DigiCert-supported domain validation processes

 • Demonstrate control over domains on certificate orders